nt92/Flicks/README.md

 - [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [x] User sees a loading state while waiting for the movies API.
 - [x] User can pull to refresh the movie list.
+- [ ] User can view movie details by tapping on a cell.
+- [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [ ] Customize the selection effect of the cell.

 The following **optional** features are implemented:

 - [ ] User sees an error message when there's a networking error.
 - [x] Movies are displayed using a CollectionView instead of a TableView.
-- [x] User can select from a tab bar for either "Now Playing" or "Top Rated" movies.
 - [ ] User can search for a movie.
 - [x] All images fade in as they are loading.
 - [ ] Customize the UI.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [ ] Customize the navigation bar.

 The following **additional** features are implemented: